Michigan Parental Consent Law

 YOU MUST BRING THE WRITTEN ORDER FROM THE JUDGE TO YOUR ABORTION APPOINTMENT!!!

 If you lose the written order you must go back to the court or your lawyer to get a copy.

 We recommend that you contact our office to schedule your abortion appointment once you have filled out the paperwork at the Juvenile Probate Court and have your hearing with the judge scheduled.
-This will give you time to arrange the finances for your abortion, complete the requirements to satisfy the 24 Hour Consent Law (see the web page on menu on the left), and will assure that no time is wasted in getting you in as soon as possible.
+This will give you time to arrange the finances for your abortion, complete the requirements to satisfy the 24 Hour Consent Law, and will assure that no time is wasted in getting you in as soon as possible.